yusufduman78/MachineLearningAlgorithms/README.md

 ## 🤝 Contributions

 Contributions are welcome!
-Feel free to fork the repository, create a branch, and open a pull request.
-For any issues or feature requests, please use the Issues tab.
+Please feel free to fork the repository, create a branch, and open a pull request.
+Before opening a new issue, kindly check if it has already been reported.

 ## 📄 License